msnyder5/ChatGPT-History/README.md

-# ChatGPT-History
+## ChatGPT-History
+# **Note that this won't actually save any of the chatlogs, just the conversation state.**

 Save and Load ChatGPT Conversations.
 ChatGPT is soon to add their own functionality to save chats, but thought I'd share this in the meantime.

-**Note that this won't actually save any of the chatlogs, just the conversation state.** Also, this should be able to work in any browser, but I've only tested in on Opera (chromium based).
+Also, this should be able to work in any browser, but I've only tested in on Opera (chromium based).

-# Instructions
+## Instructions

 To install, you will need a userscript loader, such as [tampermonkey](https://www.tampermonkey.net/).
 Simply create a new script, and paste `main.js`.